Actipro/WPF-Controls/Documentation/topics/views/panels/fanpanel.md

 By default, fore elements are hidden from view.
 This behavior can be changed using the [FanPanel](xref:@ActiproUIRoot.Controls.Views.FanPanel).[ForeElementLayoutPlacement](xref:@ActiproUIRoot.Controls.Views.FanPanel.ForeElementLayoutPlacement) property.
 The fore elements can be placed above or below the focal element along the z-axis using the `Above` or `Below` setting, respectively.
 When using these settings, the fore elements can be offset, faded, or rotated so that the focal element is still visible.

 The `Wrap` setting will wrap the fore elements so they are stacked below any back elements.
 When using this setting, the [ForeAngleStep](xref:@ActiproUIRoot.Controls.Views.FanPanel.ForeAngleStep), [ForeOffsetStep](xref:@ActiproUIRoot.Controls.Views.FanPanel.ForeOffsetStep), and [ForeOpacityStep](xref:@ActiproUIRoot.Controls.Views.FanPanel.ForeOpacityStep) properties are not used.
-Instead the associated back properties are applied to every element, except the focal element.
+Instead, the associated back properties are applied to every element, except the focal element.

 ## Offsetting Elements